Effie Gray: Marriage to Millais

-Ruskin's rapport with Rose La Touche
+Ruskin's relationship with Rose La Touche

 In 1858, Ruskin met Rose La Touche; at the time she was 10 years old, and he became her teacher in drawing as well as other subjects.
-Ruskin became attracted to La Touche and when she turned 18 sought to become engaged.
+Ruskin became attracted to Rose and when she turned 18 sought to become engaged.
 Rose's parents were concerned and wrote to Gray, asking for her opinion of Ruskin as a husband.
 Her reply described him as "oppressive".
 The engagement was broken off.

 Influence on Millais

-Portrait of Effie Millais by her husband, 1873.
-She is holding a copy of The Cornhill Magazine.

 Gray was an effective manager of Millais' career and often collaborated with him in choosing his subjects.
 Her journal indicates her high regard for her husband's art, and his works are still recognisably Pre-Raphaelite in style several years after his marriage.

 However, Millais eventually abandoned the Pre-Raphaelite obsession with detail and began to paint in a looser style which produced more paintings for the time and effort.
 Many paintings were inspired by his family life with his wife, often using his children and grandchildren as models.
 Millais also used his sister-in-law, Sophie Gray, then in her early teens, as the basis of some striking images in the mid to late 1850s, provoking suggestions of a mutual infatuation.